-Plepler, who exited HBO at the end of February after three decades, had been exploring a lot of opportunities over the past several months.
-According to sources, he had not been interested in returning to the trenches as an executive and focused on pursuing opportunity as a producer.
+Plepler, who exited HBO at the end of February after three decades, had been exploring opportunities for several months before engaging in serious conversations with Apple last fall.
+He reportedly had not been interested in returning to the trenches as an executive and focused on pursuing opportunity as a producer, launching a company with financial backers.

 More from Deadline